sophiecchen/personal-website/work/ctf-walkthroughs/hack-the-box/linux-fundamentals.md

 3. Activate the timer

 We can also use Cron to schedule and automate processes.
 We setup a Cron daemon to store the tasks in a file called crontab and then tell the daemon where to run the tasks.

-*See HTB Linux Fundamentals for specifics on how to do this with Systemd and Cron.*

 <details>